RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Other-libraries.md

 ### [pomelo-protobuf](https://npmjs.org/package/pomelo-protobuf)
 Pros: Seems to be somewhat popular.
 Split into server and client code.
 Cons: Not compatible to protoc in some cases.
-No package, long, default and enum support (incomplete).
+At least no package, long, default and enum support (incomplete).

 ### [protobuf.js](https://github.com/nlf/protobuf.js)
 Pros: Plain JavaScript.